 If you want photo (or other kind of art) gallery like this I could quite easily make this happen.

-The jetpack-portfolio "Barking Dog Studios" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/portfolio/barking-dog-studios/) on October 9, 2010.
+The jetpack-portfolio "Barking Dog Studios" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/portfolio/barking-dog-studios/) on October 9, 2010.